gdejohn/procrastination/README.md

 explicit recursion.
 But it doesn't need to be a combinator, it only needs to output fixed points.
 And it does!

-This works for trampolined and curried functions as well. [`Trampoline.evaluate()`][helper] isn't just an instance method, it's also overloaded as an all-in-one static helper method that accepts a trampolined anonymous function and an appropriate number of arguments, fixes the function to make it recursive, applies it to the arguments, evaluates the resulting trampoline, and returns the unwrapped value.
+This works for trampolined and curried functions as well. [`Trampoline.evaluate()`][helper] isn't just an instance method, it's also overloaded as an all-in-one static helper method that accepts a trampolined anonymous function in unfixed form and an appropriate number of arguments, fixes the function to make it recursive, applies it to the arguments, evaluates the resulting trampoline, and returns the unwrapped value.
 And to complement this pattern, the static factory method [`Trampoline.call()`][complement] is overloaded to accept curried functions and matching arguments.
 For example:

 ```java
 static int length(Sequence<?> sequence) {